heliumoss/fukusu/README.md

 export { handlers as GET, handlers as POST };
 ```

-and now your uploads will work! for any `UTApi` instances you also need to add the configuration to them in some cases (*cough cough svelte cough cough*). you can do the following:
+and now your uploads will work! for any `UTApi` instances you also need to add the configuration to them. you may do the following:
 ```ts
 const utApi = new UTApi({
   apiUrl: env.UPLOADTHING_API_URL", // you can also use env.UPLOADTHING_INGEST_URL